 Focus on early adopters

 Nurturing relationships with potential early adopters should be a high priority.
-Early adopters are crucial to your business success - they don't rely on testimonials to make a commitment, and they understand the growing pains that accompany working with a startup.
+(This strategy was one of the reasons behind the success of Naked Wines, for example.)
+Early adopters are crucial to your business success - they don't rely on testimonials to make a commitment, and they understand the growing pains that accompany working with a start-up.
 These ideal customers are keen on your company's success and more than willing to jump on board early.

 Know when to walk away